davidmoten/rtree/README.md

 [Backpressure](https://github.com/ReactiveX/RxJava/wiki/Backpressure) support required some complexity because effectively a bookmark needed to be kept for a position in the tree and returned to later to continue traversal.
-An immutable stack containing the node and child number of the antecedents came to the rescue here.
+An immutable stack containing the node and child index of the path nodes came to the rescue here.

 Continuous integration with Jenkins: <a href="https://xuml-tools.ci.cloudbees.com/"><img src="https://xuml-tools.ci.cloudbees.com/job/rtree/badge/icon"/></a>